Research

 We approach green chemistry and energy applications utilizing:

-Our interests range from electrocatalysis of biomass-derived materials to development of green and sustainable engineering methods for the production of fine chemicals and pharmaceutical intermediates to the recovery of fission products using electrochemistry and ionic liquids and many more interests...
+Our interests range from electrocatalysis of biomass-derived materials to development of green and sustainable engineering methods for the production of fine chemicals and pharmaceutical intermediates to the utilization of ionic liquids in batteries and many other interests.

 Previous research projects page